djyde/serlina/README.md

 [![npm](https://img.shields.io/npm/v/serlina.svg)](https://github.com/djyde/serlina)

-Yet another React SSR framework (core), but open for server implementation.
+A progressive React SSR framework that open for server integration.

 ## Motivation

 I love using [Next.js](https://github.com/zeit/next.js/), but most of my projects need to use our own web server framework while Next.js run it own server.
 So I begin making a SSR framework (core) that like Next.js but open for server implementation.
-It does all the building, compiling, rendering-to-string things and give the rest render-to-html things to server implementation.
+It does all the building, compiling, rendering-to-string things and give the rest render-to-html things to your own web server.

 > Of course I know Next.js can [custom server and routing](https://github.com/zeit/next.js#custom-server-and-routing), but while Next.js handle the whole http `context`, [I cannot use it in a high layer web framework](https://github.com/eggjs/egg/issues/328).